In this guide

 Under the super rules, your employer must make regular Superannuation Guarantee (SG) contributions to your super fund as part of your agreed remuneration package.

-But for high-income earners, it’s important to know that each year the government sets a quarterly cap on the amount of an employee’s income on which their employer must make SG contributions.
+But for high-income earners, it’s important to know that each year the government sets a cap on the amount of an employee’s income on which their employer must make SG contributions.

-What is the MSCB for 2025-26?
+What is the MSCB for 2026-27?

-The quarterly MSCB does not apply to other mandated contributions, such as super contributions you are paid under an industrial award or enterprise agreement.
+The MSCB does not apply to other mandated contributions, such as super contributions you are paid under an industrial award or enterprise agreement.
 Your employer may also choose to pay additional super contributions for you above what is required under the superannuation guarantee and any other mandated amounts.

-The MSCB for 2025-26 is $62,500 per quarter ($250,000 per year if you are paid the same amount every quarter), which equals a maximum SG contribution by your employer of $7,500 per quarter ($62,500 x 12%).
-This means the maximum SG contribution is equal to the concessional contribution cap of $30,000 for the year.
+The MSCB for 2026–27 is $270,830 for the year, which equals a maximum SG contribution by your employer of $32,499.60.
+This means the maximum SG contribution is roughly equal to the concessional contribution cap of $32,500 for the year, ensuring you won’t exceed the cap from your employer’s SG contributions alone.

 | Income year | Income per quarter | Maximum SG contribution per quarter (SG contribution rate x quarterly income) |